CWolfs/ConverseTek/docs/faq.md

 * An empty root at the start of the conversation (future proofed for actions and conditions to gate the branch)
 * A node after that empty root
 * A response after that node

+### "How do I link back to a previous part in a conversation, for example, when returning to a list of questions after one question has been answered?"

+You achiveve this with _links_.
+Right-click the node you wish the conversation to return to, select '_Copy_'.
+Then right-click the end of the conversation branch just before you loop back to copied section.
+Now select '_Paste as Link_'.